 Questions to Matthew

-Q. Do you think that the current court reforms will start a trend of erosion of access to justice?
+Q. Do you think that the upcoming court reforms will start a trend of erosion of access to justice, making it even harder for people to understand their rights?

 A. Over the last month or two, we have gained some certainty of political context of next five years.
 No doubt, there will be fundamental issues around transparency and access.
 Technical interventions will be key to see the changes through.
 We need to raise this to the top of people’s agendas, such an important consideration in areas of law i.e. migration context.
 Parts of society whose rights will be affected, if that happens without civil society being engaged then who will observe and fight bad choices?